CZ-NIC/knot/doc/configuration.rst

 feature can be used to simplify ACL management.

-Every ACL rule can allow or deny one or more request types (:ref:`actions <acl_action>`) based on the source IP address, network subnet, or address range and/or if the request is secured by a given TSIG key.
+Every ACL rule can allow or deny one or more request types (:ref:`actions <acl_action>`) based on the source IP address, network subnet, address range, protocol, remote certificate key PIN and/or if the request is secured by a given TSIG key.
 See :doc:`keymgr -t<man_keymgr>` on how to generate a TSIG key.

 If there are multiple ACL rules assigned to a zone, they are applied in the specified order of the :ref:`zone_acl` configuration.
 The first rule that matches